yamasakih/docker-compose-razi/README.md

 ```

 ### 3. Creating the database
 If you want, create database by command `createdb`.
 You can use postgresql command by simply adding `docker-compose exec db` at the beginning.
-(Change YOUR_DATABASE_NAME to created database name.)
+(Change YOUR_DATABASE_NAME to created database name)

 ```
 > $ docker-compose exec db createdb -U postgres tutorial
 ```

 ### 4. Extend the database
 Next, extend your database by command `create extension rdkit` for using RDKit database cartridge.
 You can use postgresql command by simply adding `docker-compose exec db` at the beginning.
-(Change YOUR_DATABASE_NAME to created database name or postgres (default database name).)
+(Change YOUR_DATABASE_NAME to created database name or postgres (default database name))

 ```
 > $ docker-compose exec db psql -U postgres -c 'create extension rdkit' postgres